Where in the World is the World? Natural Science and Cosmic Geocentrism

 “Can you bind the cluster of the Pleiades, or loose the belt of Orion?
 Can you bring out the constellations in their season, or guide the Great Bear with her cubs?
 Do you know the ordinances of the heavens?
 Can you set their dominion over the Earth?
 Lift up your eyes on high, and see who has created these things, the One who brings out their host by number and calls them all by name.
 By the greatness of His might and the strength of His power not one of them is missing.
 To whom then will you liken Me, or to whom shall I be equal?” says the Holy One. —Job 38:32; Isaiah 40:26, 25

-Observational evidence for geocentrism is so varied and so abundant that it now threatens to completely overthrow the Copernican (or Cosmological) Principle, forcing a paradigm-shift on modern cosmology.
+Observational evidence for geocentrism and geostationism is now so varied and so abundant that it threatens to completely overthrow the so-called Copernican (or Cosmological) Principle: the (unimaginable) idea that the universe has no center or outer edge.
+In other words, the evidence threatens to force a paradigm-shift on modern cosmology.
 Capturing the drama of this recent development, Sungenis writes:

 After Hubble, all kinds of interesting objects and forces were found in man’s telescopes, e.g., quasars, gamma-ray and X-ray bursters, CMB radiation, and a wide assortment of galaxies and star clusters.
 To the utter consternation of the world’s scientists, each of the newfound discoveries kept revealing the same startling information—that the Earth was right smack in the center of it all!